 The Burbank Recycle Center Wants YOU to become a Zero Waste Super Hero!
+Join the Army of passionate residents to better understand our consumption based, disposable economy and the growing problems packaging is causing.

 Become a Waste Warrior and Help Your Community!